About My Blog

 "I see."
 I waited for my father to tell me my objective.

 "Ahzek has captured a Necron, and along with Ignis, interrogated it.
 There are secrets to their technology...especially the substance the Imperium calls Blackstone.
-Noctlith.
-I want you to secure a supply of Noctlith, as well as whatever xenos technology you can, and bring it back to Sortiarius."
+Noctilith.
+I want you to secure a supply of Noctilith, as well as whatever xenos technology you can, and bring it back to Sortiarius."

 "I will do my best."
 I kept my head bowed.